 That’s more than half?
 What are we talking about?

 Thanks to data science, it has changed in the recent past significantly.

-The unique nature of data science to lean onto historical data and insights to move into the future based on facts is what makes data science a markedly important ally of the world in the fight against cyber threats looming above all of us.
+The unique nature of data science to lean onto historical data and insights to move into the future based on facts makes data science a markedly important ally of the world in the fight against cyber threats looming above all of us.

 In recent years, data science has transformed cybersecurity in more ways than one.

-With historical data and incidental analysis to learn from and make adequate infrastructure to thwart security threats, data science is undoubtedly leading the way of revolutionizing the fight against cyber threats and security concerns.
+With historical data and incidental analysis to learn from and make adequate infrastructure to thwart security threats, data science is undoubtedly leading the way in revolutionizing the fight against cyber threats and security concerns.